 If you are following a nightshade-free lifestyle, you can use vinegar and mashed, cooked zucchini to replicate the taste and some of the texture that tomatoes have.

 While starfruit is not as commonly eaten, it’s a fantastic fruit if you’re missing out on texture.
 I like to describe it as a mix between a grape and an apple.
 It’s somewhat softer in texture but offers a sweet and sour flavor.

-At only 4g net carbs per 100g, it’s a great fruit to keep in your rotation and use when you need a sweet treat.
-Many people don’t know about this fruit but it has a good amount of fiber for the size and high amounts of vitamin C. It also has plant compounds in it which show to prevent fat cell formation and reduce fatty liver and cholesterol in animal studies.
+At only 4g net carbs per 100g, it’s a great fruit to keep in your rotation and use when you’d like a fresh and sweet treat.
+It also has a good amount of fiber for the size, high amounts of vitamin C, and plant compounds that have been shown to prevent fat cell formation and reduce fatty liver and cholesterol in animal studies.

 Starfruit is also known as carambola, so keep an eye out when you are looking in the store.
 It’s got a distinct, star shape to it.